3 Smart Exterior Home Remodel Ideas

 Once you have created a plan for exterior improvements, priced out materials, and mapped out a budget, the next item on your agenda should be figuring out the best way to pay for your improvements.
 If you’ve got the money in savings, then that isn’t an issue.
 Or, if you plan to use your credit cards but can pay them off in full when the bills arrive, again, you’re squared away.

-Using your credit cards when you can’t pay them off relatively quickly, however, can be problematic as credit card debt can be tricky to pay off.
+But using your credit cards when you can’t pay them off relatively quickly can be problematic, as credit card debt can be tricky to pay off.
 That’s because most credit card companies charge compound interest, which means you’re paying interest on the accrued interest, with the interest continually calculated and added to your balance.
-To make matters worse, the interest may typically be compounded daily.
+What’s more, the interest may typically be compounded daily.

 Even if you make minimum payments, the interest just keeps compounding.
 In fact, it keeps doing so until the balance is paid off completely.
 If you miss a payment, the situation gets worse, with late fees and penalties often added on.